Esri/geojson-layer-js/README.md

 ```

 ##Developer Notes
-* All GeoJSON data needs to be in geographic coordinates [(wkid 4326)]((https://developers.arcgis.com/javascript/jsapi/spatialreference-amd.html).
+* All GeoJSON data needs to be in geographic coordinates [(wkid 4326)](https://developers.arcgis.com/javascript/jsapi/spatialreference-amd.html).
-* All GeoJSON files should reside on the same domain as the application unless the server is [CORS enabled]((https://developers.arcgis.com/javascript/jshelp/ags_proxy.html)) or a [proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html) is used.
+* All GeoJSON resources must reside on the same domain as the app unless a [CORS enabled server](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html) or a [proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html) is used.
+NOTE: GitHub gh-pages servers are not CORS enabled!
 * Terraformer does not support dojo require() and must be loaded directly into the page.

 ```